 Back in 2020, I wrote a blog on how you can use External Tools to document your Power BI data model.
 I have to admit, I’m overly excited about the responses and feedback that I have received.
-In January 2022, I released an all new version of the Power BI Model Documenter which is now more stable and easier to install + use.
+In January 2022, I released an all-new version of the Power BI Model Documenter which is now more stable and easier to install + use.
 The model documenter is entirely built by Ton Swart and me.
 Ton took care of the engineering work, where I added my Power BI knowledge and took care of the front-end work.

 On this page, you will find all changes and adjustments to the Power BI Model Documenter + a detailed change log.

 In case of issues please check the FAQ page.
 Kindly check if your question is listed there and if that will solve your issue.
 If that doesn’t help, please open an issue on GitHub.
 As the Model Documenter is open source, you can contribute by going to the public GitHub repository.

 Looking for some cool swag?
 I also created Power BI Model Documenter shirts, hoodies, sweaters and more in different colors!
 Have a look at my TeeSpring store!

 v2.1.0 – Fix issue with field parameters + additional insights

 - #27 Column descriptions are now shown more explicitly in the tooltips on the Columns page.

 - #29 Model issue with duplicate rows when using perspectives is fixed.